Austin-Faulkner/AustinDrinks_iOSApp/README.md

 wineries in Austin and its surrounding areas.
 Austin and its surrounding areas offer a rich variety of options, and, whether you're a local or a visitor, the goal of AustinDrinks is to help you narrow down your search for the perfect craft-beverage experience!

-In short, this app is all about conveience, on-the-go, craft-beverage exploration and discovery.
+In short, this app is all about easy, on-the-go craft-beverage exploration and discovery.
 L'chaim!

 Copyright © Austin Faulkner.
 All rights reserved.